hknutzen/Netspoc-API/README.md

 If name of network is ```[auto]```, the network will be searched by IP address and mask.

-#### modify_host

-Modify existing host.

-Parameters:

-- name: Name of host.
-- owner: Change or add owner of this host.

 #### multi_job

 Execute multiple jobs.
 Change is only applied, if all jobs succeed.